shssoichiro/oxipng/README.md

 ## Library Usage

-Although originally intended to be used as an executable, oxipng can also be used as a library in other Rust projects.
-To do so, simply add oxipng as a dependency in your Cargo.toml, then `extern crate oxipng` in your project.
+Although originally intended to be used as an executable, Oxipng can also be used as a library in other Rust projects.
+To do so, simply add Oxipng as a dependency in your Cargo.toml, then `extern crate oxipng` in your project.
 You should then have access to all of the library functions [documented here](https://docs.rs/oxipng).
 The simplest method of usage involves creating an